Archive for May, 2014

 When can I sign up for health insurance?

 April 21, 2014

-The marketplace closed on January 31st, 2016.
-It will reopen in late 2016.
+The marketplace reopens on November 1st.
 But there are several situations that could allow you to get covered in the meantime.

 Certain changes in your life, called “qualifying life events,” might allow you to sign up for health insurance through the marketplace outside of the normal open enrollment period.